philippe-lavoie/blender-fountain-addon/README.md

 - Clean Script
     - This removes the notes to have a cleaner version of the script.
 Useful when exporting the text.
 - Print markers
     - prints the time and the marker's content.
-Useful for youtube (I guess)
+Useful for YouTube (I guess)
 - Sync markers
     - after you move the markers around make sure that fountain is aware of the changes.